-Dr. Black and Brooke Smart, FNP, and Cheryl Sundlov, PA-C have the training and background necessary to identify different types of skin cancer to give you the best chance for a successful and curative treatment.
-To diagnose skin cancer, Dr. Black or Brooke will check the skin for any unusual growths or abnormal skin spots.
+Dr. Black, Brooke Smart, FNP, and Cheryl Sundlov, PA-C have the training and background necessary to identify different types of skin cancer to give you the best chance for a successful and curative treatment.
+To diagnose skin cancer, Dr. Black, Brooke, or Cheryl will check the skin for any unusual growths or abnormal skin spots.
 If skin cancer is suspected, a biopsy is performed on the growth or area of skin in question.
 Once the results of the biopsy are reviewed, the type of cancer can be determined, and a treatment plan created.
 Those who develop new skin lesions or experience changes to existing moles or birthmarks should see a dermatologist as soon as possible; early detection is key in successfully treating skin cancer.

 Treatment For Skin Cancer

 Treatment for skin cancer depends on the type, size and location of the tumor.
 Dr. Black, Brooke Smart, FNP, and Cheryl Sundlov, PA-C focus on prevention and treatment of skin cancers while attaining the best possible cosmetic result.
 Removal procedures are usually simple, requiring only a local anesthetic in an outpatient setting.
 Some of the treatment options for precancerous lesions and skin cancer include the following:

 - Freezing – often used for precancerous actinic keratoses